Exclusion for infectious diseases - keeping sick children away from others

 Department of Health, South Australia

-'Exclusion from child care, pre-school and school'.
+'Exclusion from child care, pre-school, school and work'.

 Note: There are separate topics about most of these illnesses on this site.